Last Updated on

 The method of using ultrasound scans to estimate the gestational age is done under the assumption that the baby is growing normally and as per the foetus weight chart.
 If any condition alters the growth of the foetus, it will also make the estimate less reliable.
 The ultrasound method lets one measure the number of foetal and embryonic structures, but only a few of them are reliable and easy to carry out repeatedly.
 The ultrasound foetal measurements are done using various foetal graphs and calculators.

 The foetal weight calculator lets you calculate the percentile of the foetal weight as well as the estimated foetal weight at the time of delivery.
 The inputs that you need to enter are the gestational age, biparietal diameter, humerus, head circumference, femur length, and the abdominal circumference.
 The calculator then calculates the percentile for each factor, as well as the estimated foetal weight at the time of delivery.

 Suppose the foetus is in the 60th percentile for weight, at 30 weeks.
 This means that 60% of foetuses weigh the same or less than the baby at 30 weeks.
 This means that 40% of foetuses weigh more than the baby at 30 weeks.

-It is a common practise to opt for an ultrasound to estimate the weight of the foetus near the end of pregnancy.
+It is a common practice to opt for an ultrasound scan to estimate the weight of the foetus towards the end of pregnancy.
 The accuracy rate of this method is very low and the calculated weight may lead to changes in the way the mother and the physician may perceive the delivery.
 Therefore, the method has been questioned in medical circles, and is not recommended until there is a medical condition.

 The calculation is carried out using the four basic parameters which are: head circumference (HC), biparietal diameter (BPD), abdominal circumference (AC) and femur length (FL).